 It is recommended that exploration on the Leland Property should focus on orogenic gold mineralization.
 There is additional potential for VMS mineralization.
 Gold mineralization in the western part of Leland Property is similar to other orogenic gold mineral showings and deposits in the Glennie Domain.
 Mineralization is structurally-hosted in pyrite/pyrrhotite-bearing quartz veins within metavolcanic and intrusive rocks.
 Gold mineral occurrences appear to follow foliation along a NW-SE trend.

 In the eastern part of the Leland Property shear-hosted, base-metal mineralization is associated with NW-SE electromagnetic anomalies.
 These EM anomalies appear to correspond with foliation and lithologic contact orientation, and may prove a target for future exploration.

-Future work should focus on extending the known gold showings through trenching and geophysical surveys, followed by drill-testing the extent of mineralization at depth.
+Future drilling will be designed to target the intersection of the steep and shallow vein sets encountered in the 2021 drill program.
 Additional property-scale exploration may be used to evaluate the potential of relatively underexplored prospective zones in the central and eastern parts of the Leland Property.